 - Wear a Baseball Cap and Clear Glasses

 - Exercise With a Friend or Companion Animal

 - Best Night Running Safety Gear

-Taking a run after the sun sets can also act as a de-stressing activity before a big day.
-It refreshes your mind, keeps you thinking positively and gives you more energy to read one more chapter, look over your presentation or finalize any big plans.
-Running at night even encourages athletes to run faster.
+- De-stressing: Taking a run after the sun sets also helps you de-stress.
+Running refreshes your mind, helps you think positively and gives you more energy to read one more chapter, look over your presentation or finalize any big plans.

-If you want to continue with your running routine while staying safe at night, Panther Vision has a few night running tips and suggestions for you.
-Along with following the safety guidelines, you can also check out our line of Powercap® LED Lighted Hats for exceptional visibility during your night run.
+Panther Vision has a few safety tips for running at night.
+Along with playing it safe, you can also check out our line of POWERCAP® LED Lighted Hats for exceptional visibility during your night run.

 Top Tips for Night Running